The Plan – credit extension details:

 Funds deposited in the Family Accounts of participating U.S. citizens would be “protected” from any legal confiscation by creditors or courts.
 Any funds withdrawn from the Family Account would be allowed to be repatriated within 30 days to retain “protected” status.
-Additional deposits into the Family Account, above and beyond the original Leviticus 25 Plandeposit, would not be permitted under The Plan.
+Additional deposits into the Family Account, above and beyond the original Leviticus 25 Plan deposit, would not be allowed.

 Funds deposited in the Medical Savings Accounts of participating U.S. citizens would also be “protected” from any legal confiscation by creditors or courts.
 Additional pre-tax deposits into MSAs would be allowable annually in amounts authorized by law.

-Participants concurrently enrolled in Medicare / Medicaid / FEHB / VA health benefit programs would be required to pay an annual deductible of $2,500 per year per enrolled family member for a period of 5 years.
-MSA funds would provide more than adequate offset the higher deductible.
+Participants concurrently enrolled in Medicare / Medicaid / VA / TRICARE / FEHB benefit programs would be required to pay an annual deductible of $5,000 per year per enrolled family member for each year in the initial 5-year period.
+MSA funds would provide a full offset for the costs of the higher deductible.
 MSA funds could also be used to pay Medicare supplement premiums and other potential co-pay obligations.

-Individuals being granted release or discharge from the participating institution qualify for receipt of the balance of funds (not subject to further Medicaid repayment obligations) which were held in that person’s name in the custody account, with such funds being then transferred into a Family Account (75%) and a Medical Savings Account (25%).
+Individuals being granted release or discharge from the participating institution would qualify for receipt of the balance of funds (not subject to further Medicaid repayment obligations) which were held in that person’s name in the custody account, with such funds being then transferred proportionately into a qualified Family Account and a qualified Medical Savings Account.